Q: What is the Nigeria Public Relations Week?

 Q: How many sessions will there be?

-Over 25 sessions covering various sector-based topics.
+There will be over 25 sessions covering diverse, sector-based topics.

 Q: What are the benefits of attending?